strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 kubectl port-forward svc/cruise-control-ui 9090:9090
 ```

-Then navigate [‘https://127.0.0.1:9090’](https://127.0.0.1:9090) in your browser
+Then navigate to [‘https://127.0.0.1:9090’](https://127.0.0.1:9090) in your browser

 ![Cruise Control Frontend](/assets/images/posts/2019-08-08-cruise-control-frontend.png)

 ## Conclusion

-Although it is possible to run a [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) instance alongside a Strimzi-managed Kafka cluster it is only possible when the Cruise Control REST API security settings are disabled.
+Now we have a graphical user interface for Cruise Control running alongside and connected to a Strimzi-managed Kafka cluster.
-Having these security settings disabled exposes the Cruise Control API to potentially destructive Cruise Control operations that are not coordinated or supported by Strimzi Operator.
+This UI is great for monitoring your Kafka cluster and getting more insight on the data and operations Cruise Control has to offer!
-If using the Cruise Control UI with a Strimzi-managed Kafka cluster, it is best to stick with using it solely for monitoring your cluster, not for operating on it.
+In one of the future versions, the Strimzi community hopes to add the option for creating custom Cruise Control API users.
-That being said, use at your own risk!
+This would remove the requirement for the Cruise Control API security settings to be disabled for applications like the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) to work with Strimzi but until then, hack away!